Kilmacanogue National School

-The Principal, Miss Niamh Murray, is the Designated Liaison Person and any concerns that arise in relation to Children First Guidelines are to be referred to the Designated Liaison Person.
+The Acting Principal, Ms. Ann Marie Bourke, is the Designated Liaison Person and any concerns that arise in relation to Children First Guidelines are to be referred to the Designated Liaison Person.

 If a member of staff is unavailable to teach the sensitive issues, arrangements regarding the teaching of the programme will be made by the BOM.

-In some instances, the class teacher may wish to undertake this lesson and where this occurs, the materials, language and power point presentations to be used in the lesson are fully discussed with the school Principal, Miss Niamh Murray.
+In some instances, the class teacher may wish to undertake this lesson and where this occurs, the materials, language and power point presentations to be used in the lesson are fully discussed with the Acting School Principal, Ms. Bourke.

 Sources and Resources

 We will use the RSE and the Stay Safe programmes and other resources that are deemed suitable by the Department of Education & Skills and the Principal / SPHE coordinator.

 Provision for ongoing support, development and review